matrHS/godot-4.3-space-mouse/README.md

-# WIP Godot 4.2 port of Cyberreality's 6DOF input device support
+# Forked from MrVolans and recompiled for Godot 4.3

-### - Bundled library is only compiled for windows, feel free to contribute libraries for other platforms.
+- Bundled library is only compiled for windows, feel free to contribute libraries for other platforms.
-### - only supports perspective mode, I have disabled inputs while in orthogonal projection mode due to bugs
+- only supports perspective mode, inputs are disabled while in orthogonal projection mode due to bugs
-### - Updates will be slow, as I had no GDExtension experience prior to this project.
+- Updates will be slow, as I had no GDExtension experience prior to this project.

 ## Building from source
 You need Scons, godot-cpp (GDExtension) and the HIDAPI library